 Skip to main content

-Six concepts cover almost everything you’ll do in slipway.
+A handful of concepts cover everything you’ll do in slipway.

 Organization

-An organization is the tenancy boundary in slipway.
-It corresponds 1:1 with a GitHub installation: when you install the GitHub App on a user or org, you get exactly one slipway organization.
-Org URLs use a slug derived from the GitHub account login: /{slug}/repos, /{slug}/deployments, and so on.
-Slugs are immutable.
+An organization is your tenancy boundary.
+It maps 1:1 to a GitHub (or GitLab) installation: when you install the app on an account, you get exactly one slipway org.
+The org has a slug derived from the account login — it shows up in your URLs and never changes.

 Repository